Christerlesn/bad_parking/sinatra-cms-app-assessment-v-000/spec.md

     BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)

-    Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+ y  Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm

-    You have a large number of small Git commits
+y  You have a large number of small Git commits

 y  Your commit messages are meaningful